University Policies

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
 University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.

-Environmental Health and Safety (EHS): EHS develops and enforces appropriate policies and procedures to comply with federal and state safety and environmental laws and regulations, as well as promotes the safety of University Members and the Brown University community.
+Environmental Health and Safety (EHS): Develop and enforce policies and procedures to comply with federal and state safety and environmental laws and regulations, as well as promotes the safety of the Brown Community.
 EHS communicates compliance requirements.
 Additionally, EHS is responsible for:

 • Developing, reviewing and updating the University’s environmental, health and safety programs;